scrabbletank/farhome-rules/rulesdoc.md

 ### Action Points

 Action points (AP) are used during combat to move, attack, or cast spells.
-Each turn you refill your pool of action points up to its max.
+Characters start with 10 action points and at the start of each of your characters turns your action points are refilled.
 Aside from a few actions (listed in the Combat section) there is no limit on which actions you can take on your turn.
 Any unspent action points can be spent on reactions when it's not your turn.
 Reactions are triggered by specific actions other creatures take.
 For example, opportunity attacks can only be made when a creature tries to leave your zone of control.

 ### Death Saves